eag1ex/pocket.js/readme.md

 -   `Probe < Pocket`: Child module doesnt know about Pocket, its status managed, when `complete`, Pocket intercepts, and waits until all Probe tasks `complete`.
 Can be used independently if needed.
     -   You can consider each probe a todo item, part of a bigger assignment.
     -   refer to example: `node /samples/simple.probe.js`
+    -   Becomes immutable once the status is set to complete

 #### Pocket code documentation